 Being confirmed as a candidate is just the beginning of what our team does to prepare for your teen’s stay with us.
 We make sure to consult with any clinicians or other treatment programs your teen has been engaged with prior to being admitted to our program so that we can get a full picture of the clinical and medical history.

-Upon arrivial, you will be greeted by our friendly staff and introduced to the program director, therapist, and a member of our nursing team.
+Upon arriving at Cascade Canyon, you will be greeted by our friendly staff and introduced to the program director Amanda Porter.
+You will also meet your teen's therapist and a member of our nursing team.
 We will take some time to talk with you as a family about the program and give you the opportunity to ask any questions you may have.

 Your teen will also meet with our Family Nurse Practitioner, Savanna Klippel, in order to make sure that they do not have any physical medical concerns that need to be addressed.